 Now, she said, it was time for a new future.

-This article was edited after publication.
+This article was edited after publication and corrected on 11 August 2020.

 Declaration: Journalist Marie McInerney provides occasional communications services to Mental Health Victoria.